Logo

 commitInitialA participant moves their PT from µInitial to µCommit, attaching the L1 UTxOs they want inside the head.

-collectComInitial → OpenAggregates every µCommit UTxO into the head state UTxO.
+collect_comInitial → OpenAggregates every µCommit UTxO into the head state UTxO.
 The head is now open.

 abortInitial → FinalCancels a head before opening: burns ST + all PTs, refunds any pending commits.